-Chris has the good fortune of being an archaeologist with years of experience on a variety of prehistoric and historic land sites.
-However, his specialty is Nautical Archaeology--the investigation of shipwrecks and related seafaring lifeways.
-He particularly enjoys the latter 18th through 20th-centuries which includes the exciting transition from sail to steam.
+Chris has the good fortune of being an archaeologist with years of experience on a variety of prehistoric and historic sites.
+His specialty is Nautical Archaeology--the investigation of shipwrecks and related seafaring lifeways.
+He particularly enjoys the latter 18th through 20th centuries which includes the exciting transition from sail to steam.
+Chris' longer-term research explores non-naval maritime security with the use of shipboard guns and this relation to the maturation of nation-states in the 19th-century Age of New Imperialism, state legitimacy through the monopolization of violence, and civic or national identity.
 Historical Archaeology provides the framework for his research in warfare as a catalyst for sociocultural change.
-His longer-term research explores non-naval maritime security with the use of shipboard guns and this relation to the maturation of nation-states in the 19th-century Age of New Imperialism, state legitimacy through the monopolization of violence, and civic or national identity.

 Explore the links at the top to learn more.